CrowdStrike/Cloud-AWS/Container Security/kernel-microk8s-implementation-guide.md

 ### Step 1: Install Microk8s

  - Install [microk8s](https://microk8s.io/) Kubernetes.
-You can use any flavour of Kubernetes to follow this guide, Microk8s is referred to by this guide as it is very easy get up and running.
+You can use any flavor of Kubernetes to follow this guide, Microk8s is referred to by this guide as it is very easy get up and running.
    ```
    $ sudo snap install microk8s --classic
    microk8s (1.20/stable) v1.20.2 from Canonical✓ installed